 As noted above, a related open question pertaining to the overall organization of the system is whether the narrow-syntactic computation includes an operation AGREE in addition to MERGE, or whether featural interactions are restricted to EXT.
 The former view is based on the assumption that AGREE mediates assignment of structural Case and serves to eliminate semantically redundant φ-features from the syntactic object, as required by a particularly strong version of the Full Interpretation principle (Chomsky 2000a et seq., building on observations of Vergnaud 1977[2006] and George & Kornfilt 1981).
 Another possibility is that case is a purely morphological phenomenon (Marantz 1991; McFadden 2004), and that uninterpretable features are simply neglected at the C-I interface (in the spirit of Sportiche 2015).
-The latter scenario is consistent with relegating AGREE to EXT, where it would then serve the sole purpose of determining the morphological form of initially underspecified inflectional elements (cf. Bobaljik 2008, and Preminger 2014 for an opposing view; also Landau 2016 for an argument from Control).
+The latter scenario is consistent with relegating AGREE to EXT, where it would then serve the sole purpose of determining the morphological form of initially underspecified inflectional elements (cf. Bobaliik 2008, and Preminger 2014 for an opposing view; also Landau 2016 for an argument from Control).
 Also in view of the cross-linguistically highly variable expression of inflection, AGREE seems to fit rather naturally with other operations pertaining to EXT.
 We believe that there are interesting arguments in either direction and leave the matter here as an important topic for future research.

 These and many other issues concerning the overall architecture of the computational system(s) underlying human linguistic capacity remain to be adequately addressed and explored.
-The mere morphophonology in his model cannot simply act as an output filter, but must be directly involved in the narrow-syntactic derivation.
+The mere fact that they can be coherently stated testifies to the progress GG has made over the years, providing ample fertile ground for further stimulating research.

-28 Kayne (2018) presents a series of arguments for the inclusion of linear order in core-syntactic operations, proposing an operation ip-merge that yields an ordered pair expressing a relation of immediate precedence.
-Kayne argues furthermore that the operation is constrained such as to only construct LCAcompliant syntactic objects (in the sense of Kayne 1994).
+- 28. Richards explicitly discusses instances of derivational opacity, where phonological factors trigger movements whose effects are later undone by subsequent operations.
+This entails that the morphophonology in his model cannot simply act as an output filter, but must be directly involved in the narrow-syntactic derivation. - 29.
+Kayne (2018) presents a series of arguments for the inclusion of linear order in core-syntactic operations, proposing an operation ip-merge that yields an ordered pair expressing a relation of immediate precedence.
+Kayne argues furthermore that the operation is constrained such as to only construct LCA-compliant syntactic objects (in the sense of Kayne 1994).
 This logic strikes us as inconsistent: where LCA or some similar principle determines order, it is wholly redundant to impose order independently in narrow syntax.
-Kayne's empirical arguments also strike us as unconvincing, as they appear to pertain primarily to pragmatics/discourse organization and production/processing, hence EXT.
+Kayne's empirical arguments also strike us as unconvincing, as they appear to pertain primarily to pragmatics/discourse organization and production/ processing, hence EXT.
 For reasons of space, however, we have to leave a proper discussion of Kayne's arguments to another occasion.